History of Grayson Allen in Timeline

 On December 30, 2017, Grayson Allen scored 22 points and had 3 rebounds in a 100-93 win over Florida State.

-During the 2017 season, Allen averaged 14.5 points per game and shot 36.5% from three-point range.
-In the NCAA tournament, Allen scored 20 points during a loss against South Carolina.
+During the 2016-2017 season, Allen averaged 14.5 points per game and shot 36.5% from three-point range.
+Duke reached the second round of the NCAA tournament.

 March 9, 2018: Flagrant Foul in ACC Tournament

-On March 9, 2018, Grayson Allen was assessed a flagrant-one foul in the ACC tournament for tripping North Carolina's Garrison Brooks with what was called a "hip check."
+On March 9, 2018, Grayson Allen was assessed a flagrant-one foul in the ACC tournament for tripping North Carolina's Garrison Brooks.

 On June 21, 2018, Grayson Allen was selected with the 21st overall pick by the Utah Jazz in the 2018 NBA draft.